Kronos-X48/Assistant/README.md

   ######      INSTRUCTION FOR USING THE PROVIDED MODULES      ########

   Download them and extract them in the folder u installed ur python IDLE

+  and run the whl or wheel file in cmd or terminal